Yandex Cloud

 • Log group.

-A trigger fires when records that match all the optional settings are added to the specified log group.
-If an optional setting is not specified, the trigger fires for any value of the setting.
+A trigger fires when the specified log group receives entries that comply with all of the optional settings.
+If the optional setting is not specified, the trigger fires for any value.

 7. Under Batch message settings, specify: